rotationalio/rotational.io/content/en/blog/2021-04-27-cant-read-wont-buy.md

 > The more valuable an item, the more likely it is that someone will want to read about the product and buy it in their own language.
 (CRWB 2006)

-However, it does seem to be *language* that is the primary blocker to successful internationalization; while 67.4% of the non-native English speakers polled said they regularly visited English-language websites, 74.5% rarely or never go on to make purchases there.
+However, *language* is the primary blocker to successful internationalization; while 67.4% of the non-native English speakers polled said they regularly visited English-language websites, 74.5% rarely or never go on to make purchases there.

 ![Visiting English-Language Websites](/images/blog/2021-04-27-non-native-visits.png)